 Following our ticket purchases, Elise requested that we just 'wander' in

 Bangkok.
-We followed the heavily travelled roads by foot, heading in the
+We followed the heavily travelled roads by foot, heading in

-parents, weaving in and out of traffic
+sandwiched in-between their parents, weaving in and out of traffic

 Everyone was in a hurry to get to their destination!
 Several times, Elise

 and I had to walk in the streets because the sidewalks had many

 obstructions.
 Horns blared when we didn't move out of the way in a

 The air was heavy and humid by this time of day.
-I was sweating profusely!
+I was sweating

-purest gold.
+covered in the purest gold.
 We learned that the interior was made of

 clay and mud, densely packed together to form the Budda.

 Before entering the temple, a visitor must remove one's shoes and be

 modestly dressed.
-Shorts, Capri pants, spaghetti tops and bare shoulders
+Shorts, Capri pants, spaghetti tops and bare

-incense sticks and necklaces laced with real flowers,
+flowers, burning incense sticks and necklaces laced with real flowers,

 much like you see in the Hawaiian leas.
 Every temple has a set of

 concrete stairs to ascend into the sanctuary.
 As we entered the temple,

 it had an atmosphere of reverence.
 People spoke in hushed tones, while

 prostration to the Big Golden Budda.

-I learned that the Budda, whose likeness is seen EVERWHERE as statues
+I learned that the Budda, whose likeness is seen EVERWHERE as

-Greek Gods.
-The story goes that he made a diligent effort to reject the
+the Greek Gods.
+The story goes that he made a diligent effort to reject

+sizes and positions.
 My lack of knowledge regarding Budda made me

 make a mental note to do more research on this topic when I returned

 home.This HUGE Budda has a lengthy history and has been transported

 throughout Southeast Asia.
 It is in Bangkok that he has come to rest,